Join a Living Learning Community

 - LLC spaces are available on a first-come, first-serve basis.

 The Aviation Living Learning Community, located in Wendell Hill Hall B, aligns directly to the Aviation Majors in the College of Education and Professional Studies.
 This means you must be accepted into the Aviation program before you will be permitted to be a part of the LLC.
 Students in this LLC take a series of classes together, including University 101.
 Some programs the Aviation LLC has organized include visiting the Museum of Flight, FAA review study sessions, and community service projects with children at the local airport.
 Aviation Living Learning Community Application

 Become part of a community with the Business Living Learning Community, where you get to live and learn with other students interested in studying business.
 The LLC, located in Sue Lombard Hall, will help provide the foundation for personal and professional success through LLC specific support including study groups, advising, and workshops.
 LLC members will also have the opportunity to participate in exclusive extracurricular activities, get to know faculty beyond the classroom, and form a network of lifelong friends and colleagues at and beyond Central Washington University.
-Business Living Learning Application
+Business Living Learning Community Information

 - International House